How to Apply for Passport Without NOC (No Objection Certificate)?

 No Objection Certificate

-- If NOC (No Objection Certificate) attached with the Passport application, then the Passport will be issued only after police verification.
-The format of the letter in the Annexure – M.
+- If NOC (No Objection Certificate) is attached to the Passport application, then the Passport will be issued only after police verification.
+The format of the letter in Annexure – M.

 Identity Certificate

-- The Identity Certificate will helps you to get the Passport without police verification.
-The format of the letter in the Annexure – B.
+- The Identity Certificate will help you to get the Passport without police verification.
+The format of the letter in Annexure – B.

 Also read: Simplifying Issuance of Passports through POPSK